-Polkadex IDO Launches on Polkastarter On The 16th Of April
+Polkadex IDO Launches on Polkastarter on the 16th of April

+One of the most anticipated projects of 2021, Polkadex, announced its Initial DEX Offering in partnership with Polkastarter launchpad.

-MUMBAI, India, April 14, 2021 /PRNewswire/ -- One of the most anticipated projects of 2021, Polkadex, announced its Initial DEX Offering in partnership with Polkastarter launchpad.
+LONDON, April 15, 2021 /PRNewswire/ -- One of the most anticipated projects of 2021, Polkadex, announced its Initial DEX Offering in partnership with Polkastarter launchpad.

 A non-custodial high-frequency trading decentralised exchange Polkadex is getting ready for its upcoming IDO on Polkastarter.